jethromayuk/jethromay.dev/source/_categories/wordpress.md

 ---
 extends: _layouts.category
-title: Laravel
+title: Wordpress
-description: Posts related to configuring the Jigsaw blog starter template
+description: These posts have all been categorised as WordPress.
 ---

-These posts are all related to configuring your Jigsaw blog starter template.
+These posts have all been categorised as WordPress.